 Internships normally begin after completion of the core courses.
 Students can opt for full-time internships during the summer or part-time internships during fall and winter semesters.
 Employed students may be allowed to develop projects related to their current employment to fulfill the internship course.

 All MBA Students are required to complete a capstone, which is typically undertaken in the final quarter of study.
 The capstone can be completed in one of two ways:

 Option one: Complete MGT 238: Management Synthesis.
 This four unit course provides credit for the capstone and meets the "comprehensive exam" requirement.

 Option two: Complete a thesis.
 Students will nominate three faculty members to supervise them as they complete a research project over two quarters.
-Students who pursue this option will enroll in MGT 299 in their final two quarters, for a total of 8 units.
-Students who pursue this option may apply 4 units of MGT 299 toward their MBA electives.
+Students who pursue this option will take 32 units of electives, instead of 36, due to the additional four units required for the MGT 299 capstone course.